lglof/fydp-flask-app/README.md

 ## Running the App

 You'll be running with the `Flask run` command.
 If you want the server to notice any changes you make to a `.py` file and update to new code you can set an environment variable. `export FLASK_DEBUG=1`

-If you want the prepopulated db (to be used for user testing for now), update `SQLALCHEMY_DATABASE_URI` in `config.py` to `os.path.join(basedir, 'db/SOAR_testData.db')` instead of just `SOAR.db`.
+To revert your db to what you pulled run `git stash`.

 ## A good testing method